tkizmaz/Inventuna-Clock/README.md

 https://streamable.com/e1ktt3

-Rotation of the clock hands handled with euler angle given to each clock.
+Rotation of the clock hands handled with euler angle given to each clock hand.
-Clock hands are created by 2D Sprites where the pivot is at the bottom.
+Clock hands are created by Sprites where the pivot is at the bottom.

 You can watch each module with the given link.